InsideTheSim/ethmerge.com-content/faqs/how-does-pos-differ-from-dpos.md

 ---
-title: How does Full Proof of Stake (PoS) differ from Distributed Proof of Stake (DPoS) in other blockchain projects?
+title: How does Proof of Stake (PoS) differ from Distributed Proof of Stake (DPoS) in other blockchain projects?
 weight: 4.0
 attribution:
   -